Skip to content Skip to footer

 Insulation and Ventilation

-Steel is an excellent conductor of heat.
-That’s great for structural purposes, but if you plan to use the garage year-round, you’ll probably want to insulate it.
-Without insulation your container is an oven in the summer and a freezer in the winter.
-Spray foam insulation is a great option for a container building as it will provide both a thermal and moisture barrier.
-Keep in mind ventilation, whether passive vents or powered exhaust fans, is also important for reducing condensation buildup and keeping your space comfortable.
+Steel is an excellent conductor of heat — great for structural purposes, but if you plan to use the garage year-round, you will want to insulate it.
+Without insulation, your container will become an oven in the Texas summer and a freezer in the winter.
+In Texas, where summer temps routinely soar above 100,°F this is a necessity if you intend to live or work inside the unit comfortably.

 Managing Moisture and Condensation